w3c/wg-effectiveness/process.md

 Working Drafts can transition to become "Revised Working Drafts", ["Candidate Recommendation"](#candidate-recommendation) or "Working Group Note".

 ### Candidate Recommendation
 Candidate Recommendations are documents which are in their final review.
-At this stage the group will prepare a set of information to progress the document to the next stage (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions).
+At this stage the group will prepare a set of information to progress the document to the next stage (see [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions).
 The information to be collected is:

 * Explanation of how the document meets the Working Group requirements (outlined in the [Charter](#charter-and-call-for-participation)) or why the requirements have changed
 * Dependencies on other specifications
-* Document how adaquate implementation experience was demonstrated
+* Document how adequate implementation experience was demonstrated
 * Detail how the document received wide review
 * Identify any at-risk feature.